Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

-Let us take a very general mesh like mesh 4 for which we may isolate a single triangle.
-Then, for each of the three unit normals (up to the multiplicative coefficient -1), having $(\mathbf{n} . \va )(\mathbf{n} . \vb ) \geq 0$ is equivalent to having $\va$ and $\vb$ in the {\em same} closed half plane whose normal is $\mathbf{n}$.
+Let us take a very general mesh like mesh 3 for which we may isolate a single triangle.
+Then, for each of the three unit normals (up to the multiplicative coefficient -1), having $(\mathbf{n} \cdot \va )(\mathbf{n} \cdot \vb ) \geq 0$ is equivalent to having $\va$ and $\vb$ in the {\em same} closed half plane whose normal is $\mathbf{n}$.
 Equivalently, we can take either $\va$ and $\vb$ on the same side as $\mathbf{n}$ or on the opposite side.
-Gathering the conditions associated to each of the three edges, we are led to choosing $\va$ and $\vb$ in the same half cone that contains none of the three hyperplane.
+Gathering the conditions associated to each of the three edges, we are led to choosing both $\va$ and $\vb$ in one of the six half cone that intersects none of the three hyperplanes.
 Such a configuration is depicted on Figure (\ref{fig2}).
-The three unit normals are drawn and called $n1, n2, n3$ and their associated hyperplanes are called $P1, P2, P3$ and are bold.
-Then one may choose the pair $(\va, \vb)$ both in any of the six half cones.
+The three unit normals are drawn and called n$1$, n$2$, n$3$ and their associated hyperplanes are called P$1$, P$2$, P$3$.
 So, one may easily find such a couple $(\va, \vb)$ for any given triangle.

-Even better, whatever might be the finite number of edges for a larger $\Omega'$ and a given $\mathcal{T}_h$, one sees obviously that such a choice of $\va$ and $\vb$ is easy since there will always be a finite number of hyperplanes.
-As a consequence, $\va$ and $\vb$ can be choosen to be {\em both} in any of the cones which partition the whole space.
+Even better, whatever might be the finite number of edges for a larger $\Omega'$ and a given $\mathcal{T}_h$, one sees obviously that such a choice of $\va$ and $\vb$ is easy since there always exists a finite number of hyperplanes.
+As a consequence, $\va$ and $\vb$ can be choosen to be {\em both} in any of the cones which partition the whole unit circle.
 So the property $(PM)$ is true even on any {\em given} and potentially unstructured mesh of a subdomain of $\Omega$.